milinddeore/logits-website/_pages/TEAM.md

 *Co-founder*

 Milind has 20 years of work experience: As a platform engineer with companies like Starent Networks and Cisco.
 As machine learning architect with Mellowain and FICO.
 Milind believes in the power of communities and therefore active AI/ML/IoT community member and organizer.
 Conducted various bootcamps and hackathons.
 Open source contributor, entrepreneur, learner.
 Milind mentored and won awards for various projects like : Eclipse IoT 2015, TI India challenge 2016, Intel Ultimate coder challenge 2016.
-Patent pending in the area of Facial authentication.
+Multiple Patents in the area of Facial authentication.

 <div class="page__footer-follow">
   <ul class="social-icons">